 Fan-made boards: Welcome your Twitter and Facebook fans to be your first Pinterest followers by inviting them to share their favorite images of your products from your website or their home.
 Remind them to link the image to the product’s web page.
-You can check out Happy Family’s Happy Mamas and Papas to see how they are getting their customers involved.

 Your products: One of the best ways to drive traffic to your site from Pinterest is to create boards with your products and link back to your website.
 Pinterest has a policy against excessive self-promotion, so make sure that no more than 20% of your boards and pins are about your brand.
-Take a look at Eminence Organic Skincare’s Holiday Gift Guide board for a great example.

 With every board you create, look for ways to link at least a portion of those pins back to your website or blog.